Rowan-CP/Travel-Inspiration-Helper/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;-Cannot enter 0 for all passenger types.

 &nbsp;&nbsp;&nbsp;&nbsp;-If the sum of each type of passenger is less than the total number of passengers selected by the  user, they will be notified by the program &nbsp;&nbsp;&nbsp;&nbsp;and given the option to modify their traveler info or continue with the data that they already entered.
-Must enter either 'con' or 'mod' at this&nbsp;&nbsp;&nbsp;&nbsp;stage.
+Must enter either 'con' or 'mod' at &nbsp;&nbsp;&nbsp;&nbsp;this stage.

 &nbsp;&nbsp;&nbsp;&nbsp;-Infants must be accompanied by at least one adult or senior.